-There was an appetite to recruit more volunteers to support the development of services however a perceived apathy of people wanting to get involved.
+There was an appetite to recruit more volunteers to support the development of services however organisations have been finding it difficult to fill volunteer vacancies.

 Improved information provided in digital and non-digital formats, including multilingual resources was reported as required.
 A "one-stop shop" with face-to-face assistance was repeatedly referenced as lacking, noting that some services have not reopened their doors post-pandemic, leaving neighbouring organisations feeling burdened.